apaivinen/apaivinen.github.io/_posts/2024-12-08-Monitor-Conditional-Access-Exlusion-Group.md

 This example provides the basics for reading group ID from watchlist for searching any membership changes from AuditLogs table.
 I kept the CSV and the Analytic rule as simple as possible so this could be used as a base for other group membership monitoring aswell.

-Hopefully you got some ideas from this one for your specific requirements
+Hopefully you got some ideas from this one for your specific requirements!

 -Anssi